exercism/python/concepts/complex-numbers/about.md

 Any [mathematical][math-complex] or [electrical engineering][engineering-complex] introduction to complex numbers will cover this, should you want to dig into the topic.

-Alternatively, Exercism has a `Complex Numbers` practice exercise where you can implement this from first principles.
+Alternatively, Exercism has a `Complex Numbers` practice exercise where you can implement a complex number class with these operations from first principles.

 Integer division is ___not___ possible on complex numbers, so the `//` and `%` operators and `divmod()` function will fail.